ruaridhm16/ruaridhm16/README.md

 # Hi, I'm Ruaridh

-Design Engineering student at Imperial College London building projects across software, robotics, computer vision, and interactive technology.
+Design Engineering student building projects across software, robotics, computer vision, and interactive technology.
+Currently working on a new project - more to come soon.

 More about me: [ruaridhmurdoch.com](https://ruaridhmurdoch.com)